MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation.md

 # 3D Object Manipulation

 This tutorial will introduce you to using gesture and skeleton input to enrich the user interface of the games and applications you make with Unity.
-In this tutorial we will create a 3D cursor controlled by the hand.
-We will use this cursor to select objects and move them in 3D space.
+We will create a 3D cursor that you can control with hand gestures.
+You will use this cursor to select objects in the scene and move them in 3D space.

 The final version of the Unity project obtained in this tutorial can be found in our open-source [samples GitHub repository](https://github.com/Microsoft/Gestures-Samples).
 After you clone the repository, follow these steps to run the final  product of this tutorial: